Generative adversarial networks for image enhancement.

 Ever wonder how ai can create images that look almost, but not quite, real?
 It's kinda freaky, right?
 Well, generative adversarial networks – or gans – are a big part of that.

 What are GANs?
 Basically, they're a framework for generative modeling.
 Think of it as a way for computers to learn how to create new stuff that's similar – but not identical – to the data they're trained on.
-Generative Adversarial Networks - a helpful resource to understand the generative modeling framework.
+Generative Adversarial Networks - this geeksforgeeks article explains the generative modeling framework in more detail.

 Generator vs. Discriminator: There's two main parts – the generator, which tries to make realistic fake data, and the discriminator, which tries to tell the difference between real and fake.
 It's like a cop and a forger, constantly pushing each other to get better.

 - Adversarial Training: The generator and discriminator go head-to-head in a training process.
-The generator gets better at making fakes, and the discriminator gets better at spotting them.
+(What are Generative Adversarial Networks (GANs)? - IBM) The generator gets better at making fakes, and the discriminator gets better at spotting them.
 This back-and-forth pushes both networks to improve.

 As geeksforgeeks.org puts it, GANs train by having two networks compete and improve together.